 THE FOLLOWING ARE THE GUIDELINES FOR COMPUTING THE 200 WORD COUNT: Punctuation is not counted.
-Dictionary words and single characters The words "a," "the", "and," "an" are counted as individual words. one word All proper nouns, including geographical names, shall be considered as one word: example, "City and County of San Francisco." one word Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C one word Hyphenated words appearing in any standard reference dictionary. one word Dates - All digits (5/30/05) Words and digits (May 30, 2005) one word one word Whole numbers digits (1 or 10 or 100, etc.) Spelled out (one or ten or one hundred) Numeric combinations (1978, 18 1⁄2, 1971-73, 5%) one word one for each word one word Monetary amounts (if the dollar sign is used with figures - \$1,000) Spelled out (one thousand dollars) one word one for each word Telephone numbers one word Internet web site address one word If the text exceeds the word limit, the candidate must delete or change a sufficient number of words. or
+Dictionary words and single characters one word All proper nouns, including geographical names, shall be considered as one word: example, "City and County of San Francisco" one word Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C one word Hyphenated words appearing in any standard reference dictionary one word Dates - All digits (5/30/05) one word one word Whole numbers digits (1 or 10 or 100, etc.) one word one for each word one word Monetary amounts (if the dollar sign is used with figures - \$1,000) one word one for each word Telephone numbers one word Internet web site address one word